How to Customize Mouse Pointer Color in Ubuntu

-Press the CTRL + ALT + T on your keyboard to open the terminal console.
-Then, run the commands below to install Gnome Tweaks.
+Press CTRL + ALT + T to open the terminal (the command-line interface), then run the following commands to install Gnome Tweaks:

 sudo apt install gnome-tweaks